AjinkyaThokal/HADOOP-DEVELOPMENT-AND-IMPLEMENTATION/README.md

 # Repository Structure

-**Load_Table.hql:** this script is contaning the code of creating table in Hive along with Upsert Logic.
+**Load_Table.hql:** this script is contaning the code of creating tables and droping tables in Hive along with Upsert Logic.